-Sometimes, something as simple as boredom can lead to drinking or drug use.
+Sometimes, something as simple as boredom can lead to alcohol or drug abuse.
 Not knowing what to do in your free time can lead individuals in recovery towards relapse whether they’ve been sober for a long time or only briefly.
 In fact, boredom is one of the leading triggers of substance use, along with loneliness and hopelessness.
 If you equate drug use and drinking with excitement, then you might have a hard time finding something fun to do when you’re sober.
 However, to ensure you or a loved one continues to make a recovery lasting, finding sober fun is vital.
 Fortunately, there are numerous activities and hobbies that can quite easily take the place of drugs or alcohol.

 First, it’s important to remember that there are millions of people around the world who have exciting lives who have never had a drink in their life.
 There are millions of people who know how to have fun and who have never touched anything close to drugs.
 Knowing that it’s possible to have fun without drugs and alcohol might open you up to possibilities you haven’t thought of before.
-Westwind Recovery can guide you as you establish your life in sobriety.
+Westwind Recovery® can guide you as you establish your life in sobriety.

 Ideas for Sober Fun

 However, for now, consider the following suggestions for having fun in your recovery:

 - Read.
 Go to the library and create a list of all the books you’d like to read in the areas you find interesting.

 - Start a new hobby.
 Visit a hobby or craft shop in your neighborhood and look for something interesting.
 You might choose something that you can do continuously.
 At first, you might have to simply choose any hobby until you find one that you really enjoy.